Best Node.js HTML to PDF Libraries for 2026

 Earlier, we needed to write a lot of custom code to get this done, and it used to take a lot of time.
 But now, there are many great libraries and tools that can do this with just a few lines of code.

-In this article, we will look into 4 popular approaches such as Puppeteer, jsPDF, PlayWright and html-pdf that we can take to generate PDFs from HTML using Node.js.
+In this article, we will look into popular approaches such as Puppeteer and Playwright and other alternative Node.js PDF generators that we can take to generate PDFs from HTML using Node.js.

 If you are looking for ways to generate PDF documents on the client side or in the browser, we have an article for you: Generate PDFs in JavaScript (Browser) with 4 Popular Methods.

-1. Four Popular Node.js Libraries that Convert HTML to PDF
+1. Best Node.js libraries for HTML to PDF

 • Puppeteer